Trump voters could be the wild card for exit polls

 Republicans have always been less likely to talk to exit pollsters than Democrats.
 That's forced news organizations to weight the exit polls accordingly.
 If statistics suggest that, say, 10% of Republicans in a precinct didn't talk to pollsters, the media organizations will adjust for that.

-But Trump supporters distrust and loathe the media so much that they may be even more reluctant to talk to pollsters than most GOP voters, which could result in an abnormally low response rate among Republicans.
+But some Trump supporters distrust and loathe the media so much that they may be even more reluctant to talk to pollsters than most GOP voters, which could result in an abnormally low response rate among Republicans.

 Related: No, Newsweek's Clinton cover is not proof the election is rigged